-Prof. Duan Chen (MD, PhD) is Principal Investigator of Research Group of Experimental Surgery and Pharmacology at the Department of Cancer Research and Molecular Medicine, Faculty of Medicine, NTNU.
-He graduated from the University of Lund, Sweden and is a full professor at NTNU.
+Prof. Duan Chen (MD, PhD) is Principal Investigator of Research Group of Experimental Surgery and Pharmacology at Department of Clinical and Molecular Medicine, Faculty of Medicine and Health Sciences, NTNU.
+He graduated from University of Lund, Sweden and is a professor at NTNU.
 He is members of Norwegian Academy of Technological Sciences and the Academy of Royal Norwegian Society of Sciences and Letters.
-He is past-chairman of Gastrointestinal Section of International Union of Basic and Clinical Pharmacology (IUPHAR), and was work-package leader in the European FP7 project entitled “Understanding food-gut-brain mechanisms across the lifespan in the regulation of hunger and satiety for health”.
+He is past-chairman of Gastrointestinal Section of International Union of Basic and Clinical Pharmacology (IUPHAR).
+He is Editor of Scandinavian Journal of Gastroenterology.
+He is member of Governing Council of International Regulatory Peptide Society (IRPS).

 Please see the links below for more details about his research